-5.2.1.2 CM3218DataLightVisibleGetRaw
+6.2.1.2 CM3218DataLightVisibleGetRaw

-pui16Visible is a pointer to the value into which the raw visible light data is stored.
+psInst is a pointer to the CM3218 instance data. pui16Visible is a pointer to the value into which the raw visible light data is stored.

 This function returns the raw measurement data from the most recent data read.
 The data is not manipulated in any way by the driver.